koraytugay/koraytugay.github.io/content/docker/containers.md

 # Spin off a container from an image
 docker run image-name
 ## Parameters
--P     # Bind all exported ports to random ports
+-P     # Bind all exposed ports to random ports
 -p <host-port>:<container-port> # Bind host port to container port -p <container-port> # Bind port to a random port on host -d     # Run in detached mode